marklchaves/caughtmyeye/README.md

 ## work in progress

-I've migrating my portfolios from [marklchaves.com](https://marklchaves.com) over to this site.
+I'm migrating my portfolios from marklchaves.com over to this site.

 marklchaves.com was a WordPress site running on SiteGround.
 I hope to have that shut down by the end of 2019. **Update**: shutdown mid-March 2020.

-CaughtMyEye.dev's first gallery showcases my photos of **surabaya**--Indonesia's second largest city.
+CaughtMyEye.dev's first gallery showcases my photos of **surabaya**&mdash;Indonesia's second largest city.
 For this collection, I added some custom code to support _art direction_ responsive web design.
 This means now I can supply a mobile friendly (portrait) hero that will display by default (mobile first), but will be overridden by it's _landscape_ version on screens `768px` and larger.
 Get on the [live demo on my surabaya gallery](https://caughtmyeye.dev/photography/surabaya/).
 Switch from desktop to mobile.
 Notice how the _becak_ driver stays (partially) in the frame on small devices.
 Without this code, he would be completely "hacked" out of the screen.

 [see the gist, if you are interested.](https://gist.github.com/marklchaves/589cf392b5076d46b5fc0037bff7e74e)